Daniel Bernoulli: Mathematical work

 His earliest mathematical work was the Exercitationes (Mathematical Exercises), published in 1724 with the help of Goldbach.
 Two years later he pointed out for the first time the frequent desirability of resolving a compound motion into motions of translation and motion of rotation.
+In 1729, he published a polynomial root-finding algorithm which became known as Bernoulli's method.
 His chief work is Hydrodynamica, published in 1738.
-It resembles Joseph Louis Lagrange's Mécanique Analytique in being arranged so that all the results are consequences of a single principle, namely, conservation of energy.
+It resembles Joseph Louis Lagrange's Mécanique Analytique in being arranged so that all the results are consequences of a single principle, namely, the conservation of vis viva, an early version of the conservation of energy.
 This was followed by a memoir on the theory of the tides, to which, conjointly with the memoirs by Euler and Colin Maclaurin, a prize was awarded by the French Academy: these three memoirs contain all that was done on this subject between the publication of Isaac Newton's Philosophiae Naturalis Principia Mathematica and the investigations of Pierre-Simon Laplace.
 Bernoulli also wrote a large number of papers on various mechanical questions, especially on problems connected with vibrating strings, and the solutions given by Brook Taylor and by Jean le Rond d'Alembert.

-Together Bernoulli and Euler tried to discover more about the flow of fluids.
-In particular, they wanted to know about the relationship between the speed at which blood flows and its pressure.
-To investigate this, Daniel experimented by puncturing the wall of a pipe with a small open ended straw and noted that the height to which the fluid rose up the straw was related to fluid's pressure in the pipe.

-Soon physicians all over Europe were measuring patients' blood pressure by sticking point-ended glass tubes directly into their arteries.
-It was not until about 170 years later, in 1896 that an Italian doctor discovered a less painful method which is still in use today.
-However, Bernoulli's method of measuring pressure is still used today in modern aircraft to measure the speed of the air passing the plane; that is its air speed.

-Taking his discoveries further, Daniel Bernoulli now returned to his earlier work on Conservation of Energy.
-It was known that a moving body exchanges its kinetic energy for potential energy when it gains height.
-Daniel realised that in a similar way, a moving fluid exchanges its specific kinetic energy for pressure, the former being the kinetic energy per unit volume.
-Mathematically this law is now written: